nuggetsnegin/nextjs/README.md

               index.jsx
   </code>
 - By adding an <code>index</code> in a folder, we're telling Next.js that we want this component to be the **index route** for this path.
 So in this case, navigating to <code> /notes </code> will render <code> pages/notes/index.jsx</code>
--

 #### DYNAMIC ROUTING
 - Next.js makes it easy to create **dynamic routes**.
-Depending on if an dhow you want those pages to be **prerendered** will determine how you set them up.
+Depending on if and how you want those pages to be **prerendered** will determine how you set them up.
 We're going to focus on creating dynamic routes that will not be built at build time but rather run time on the server.
 - So to create a dynamic route, we can create a file that looks like this: <code>id.jsx</code>
 - Where <code>id</code> is the name of the parameter.
 You can name it whatever you want.
 Those brackets are not a typoe or placeholder - that's the syntax to create dynamic route using file name conventions.
 - We can access the <code>id</code> param inside our page component using <code>useRouter</code> hook from <code>next/route</code> module.
 This comes for free with Next.js :D